zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 ## Function Calling

+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/genai-howto-functioncalling/structure_functioncalling.png" >}}

 As mentioned above, to simplify your first use case, we start building from an already setup [Blank GenAI App Template](https://marketplace.mendix.com/link/component/227934) as described in the [Build a Chatbot from Scratch Using the Blank GenAI App](/appstore/modules/genai/using-genai/blank-app/) tutorial.
-For illustration, the two functions/tools will have the following purposes: (1) gathering the display name of the user when an email is asked in a chatbot, so that the information will automatically be filled for the end user, and (2) using an API, the bank holidays from the Netherlands are extracted.
+For illustration, the two functions/tools will have the following purposes: (1) gathering the display name of the user when an email is requested in a chatbot, so that the information will automatically be filled for the end user, and (2) extracting the bank holidays from the Netherlands using an API.

 ### Choosing the Infrastructure